codingk8/codeTraining_tracking_Recap/#100DaysOfCode - Round 1.md

 ## 20190514 - Tuesday - Day 81!
 YES!

 __Today's progress:__ Working on the Picasso project for fCC 7.0.
 Done 80%.
-Asked the question about Responsive that is a bit diffucult because of the triangles and border-width accepting only pixels.
+Asked the question about Responsive that is a bit difficult because of the triangles and border-width accepting only pixels.
 Will finish and submit tomorrow.

 __Thoughts:__ Organize and find the flow
 A full empty week, empty days, each day with one main coding task and 3 add-ons and the everyday mundane (up to 3 as well), that sounds like the best routine.
 Then mix passion with discipline.
 Procrastination is alsways an indication of some kind of conflict.
 Find it and solve it to get back in the flow.
 Will organized those at least 3 empty days per week.
 Should also give a try to 3 days / 1 days off rhythm to see how it work.
 May be a bit mùore difficult to organize but let's see.

-## 20190513 - Monday - Not enough to call it a code day but...
+## 20190513 - Monday - Not enough code

 __Today's progress:__ Did some research about the logo for the Landing page project.
 Wrote a list of ideas and possibilities.
 Will spleep on it while I finish the Picasso project.